IBM/ibm-quarkus-ai-langchain4j-workshop/docs/docs/index.md

-# Quarkus AI with LangChain4j Hands-on Lab: Agents, MCP, and Gen AI
+# IBM Enterprise Build of Quarkus AI Hands-on Lab: Agents, MCP, and Gen AI

-Welcome to the Quarkus AI with LangChain4j Hands-on Lab!
+Welcome to the IBM Enterprise Build of Quarkus AI Hands-on Lab!
-This workshop will guide you through building **AI-infused applications** and **agentic systems** using **IBM build of Quarkus** and LangChain4j.
+This workshop will guide you through building **AI-infused applications** and **agentic systems** using **IBM Enterprise Build of Quarkus** and LangChain4j.

 You will learn how to: